The Surprise Blessing of Interviewing People Facing Cancer

 I was also reminded that I am not alone…that there are lots of people out there facing what I have faced, and what I still face in many ways.

-I came away wishing I had connected with more survivors sooner.
+I came away wishing I had connected with more cancer survivors sooner.
 It wasn’t draining talking with them.
 Instead it was a blessing.

 I feel bonded with them, no matter what their story, and I probably always will.